bongiorno group women in medicine grant

-founded in memory of Tony Bongiornopromoting gender equity in surgery
+founded in memory of Tony Bongiornosupporting gender equity in medicine

-The Bongiorno Group Women in Surgery Grant champions gender equity in the surgical field by supporting women who are Royal Australasian College of Surgeons (RACS) Victorian and Tasmanian surgical trainees, specialist international medical graduates (SIMGs) and surgeons.
-The grant funds learning and knowledge-sharing initiatives that contribute to gender equity in surgery and have a meaningful impact on the profession and others.
+The Bongiorno Group Women in Medicine Grant champions gender equity in medicine by supporting Victorian and Tasmanian women doctors who are nearing completion of their specialty training or are in their first years of Fellowship.
+The grant funds learning and knowledge-sharing initiatives that contribute to gender equity in medicine and have a meaningful impact on the profession and others.

-Established in 2024, the grant honours Tony Bongiorno, a friend to many surgeons and a trailblazer in promoting gender equity since the 1970s.
-As a founder of Bongiorno Group, Tony was a mentor, teacher, and thought leader dedicated to education and the principle that career advancement should be based on ability, not gender.
+First established in 2024 as the Women in Surgery Grant in memory of Bongiorno Group’s co-founder, Tony Bongiorno, the grant has now expanded eligibility to all medical specialties.
+Tony was a great friend to many doctors and a pioneer promoter of gender equity since the early 1970s.
+As a founder of Bongiorno Group, Tony was a mentor, teacher and thought leader dedicated to education and the principle that career advancement should be based on ability, not gender.
 The grant is fully funded and administered by the Bongiorno Group.

 This grant supports a variety of professional development activities, including: